nikkaella/tip-calc/README.md

 ### Continued development

 I'd like to continue focusing on javascript and jquery.
 Additionally, the application of bootstrap and flex can also use some more work.
+I'd like to also continue working on form validation and accessibility.

 ## Author